 - Weld thin aluminum, less than 1/8″ (3.2 mm), without burning through or troublesome warping.

 - Create good-looking beads without spatter.

 The problem with aluminum MIG welding is that the wires are soft and very easy to deform.
-As a result, they often stuck in the machine or the liner of a typical MIG gun.
-If that happens, the feeding mechanism will continue to feed wire, resulting in birdnesting (entangled wire).
+As a result, they are often stuck in the machine or the liner of a typical MIG torch.
+If that happens, the feeding mechanism will continue to feed the wire, resulting in birdnesting (entangled wire).

 Of course, you can use a pulsed welder without a push-pull gun but with a modified MIG torch.
 This combination is great for beginners with commercial intent that want to avoid the hard TIG welding process.

 A spool gun attached to a MIG welder is great for aluminum

 A spool gun is another device you can connect to a MIG welder to solve the wire feeding problems.
 It has its own wire-feeding mechanism and a compartment that accepts small 4″ (10 cm) spools.
 They are great for small workshops or frequent home welding.

 The advantages of spool guns for aluminum are:

 - They solve the birdnesting problem even with 4043 wire.

 - You don’t modify the welder’s feeding mechanism.